Moving Abroad to Spain: My Story

 Why Spain?

-We were also drawn to Spainโ€™s quality of lifeโ€”affordable healthcare, great weather, a more relaxed pace, and walkable cities.
+We were also drawn to Spainโ€™s quality of lifeโ€”affordable healthcare, great weather, a more relaxed pace, accessibility to travel destinations, and walkable cities.
 I had studied in Alcalรก de Henares in 2017 and fell completely in love with the culture, lifestyle, and community.
-I remember thinking even then, I could live here someday.
+I remember thinkingย I could live here someday.

 Combined with the multiple viable visa options, when we started seriously researching countries to move to, Spain felt like the most natural fit.